In Twproject you can create your projects assigning skills instead of resources. This is very useful during project plan phase.

 – modeling future projects with assignments by skills

 Having both in the same system makes it possible for example to share project tree creation and maintenance between planning project managers and production project managers.

 We assume below that we start from a future project.

 We created departments and teams, with people in teams.
 Each department team has a manager.

 The crucial point is the resource capacity – working hours per day, which actually is the potential output of the team for such skill.
-In this case we have 6 Linux experts in the team, who can dedicate 5 hours out of 8 (3 are taken by say “Business As Usual”), so the potential output is 6*5 hours of “Linux Expertise” per day.
-Notice that this holds only for planning tasks, as in the day to day operations load is not given by such simple availability but you have to use the operator load where are taken into account open assignments but also worklog inserted which progressively frees the team members from the assigned hours.
+In this case we have 3 Linux experts in the team, who can dedicate 5 hours out of 8 (3 are taken by say “Business As Usual”), so the potential output is 3*5 hours of “Linux Expertise” per day.
+Notice that this holds only for planning projects, as in the day to day operations load is not given by such simple availability but you have to use the operator load where are taken into account open assignments but also worklog inserted which progressively frees the team members from the assigned hours.

 So we suppose to have a future project called “Sigaro”, the idea being that at this moment we know skills required and can only predict effort.
 We surely now know the core structure, and we even have some milestones.
 All this can be set in Twproject.

 Created the Gantt/tree structure, we assign the “Linux Expert” skill with an estimated effort of 80 hours.